ishpriya23/fastapi-mongodb-crud/README.md

 A RESTful API built with FastAPI and MongoDB for managing employee data.

 ## Features
-- Create, Read, Update, Delete employees
+- Create, Read, Update and Delete employees
 - List employees with pagination & filtering
 - Average salary calculation by department
 - Search employees by skill